lanl/Blackout-Diffusion/README.md

 ### Binarized MNIST dataset
 - `blackout-binarizedMNIST-generate-by-binomailBridge.ipynb`:  Training by the instantaneous formulation of the loss function
-- `blackout-binarizedMNIST-generate-by-binomailBridge.ipyng`:  Generation by the binomial bridge formula
+- `blackout-binarizedMNIST-generate-by-binomailBridge.ipynb`:  Generation by the binomial bridge formula

--